binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 _Todo_ more research required here vvv.

 As part of the VPS and container builds, there should be [specific users created](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-users.html) for specific jobs, every user within your organisation that needs VPS access should have their own user account on every VPS (this all needs to be automated).
-With Docker, I discussed how this is done in the [you do this in the [Dockerfile](#vps-countermeasures-docker-the-dDefault-user-is-root).
+With Docker, I discussed how this is done in the [Dockerfile](#vps-countermeasures-docker-the-dDefault-user-is-root).

 Research and document the options we have for AWS IAM segregation, and drive a least provilage policy around this, implement [multi-factor authentication](https://aws.amazon.com/iam/details/mfa/) which will help with poor password selection of users.